thymeleaf/thymeleaf-extras-tiles2/README.markdown

-In order to use Apache Tiles 2 with Thymeleaf in your Spring MVC application, you will first need to configure your application in the usual way for Thymeleaf applications (*TemplateEngine* bean, *template resolvers*, etc.), and then create an instance of the `ThymeleafTilesConfigurer` (similar to the Spring Tiles configurer for JSP), like:
+In order to use Apache Tiles 2 with Thymeleaf in your Spring MVC application, you will first need to configure your application in the usual way for Spring + Thymeleaf applications (*TemplateEngine* bean, *template resolvers*, etc.), and then create an instance of the `ThymeleafTilesConfigurer` (similar to the Spring Tiles configurer for JSP), like:

     <bean id="tilesConfigurer" class="org.thymeleaf.extras.tiles2.spring.web.configurer.ThymeleafTilesConfigurer">
       <property name="definitions">